Below are three videos from my recent concert in St John's Church in Glastonbury - thank you George for recording them!

 You did your best to destroy your work, your genius, your life

-While Rodin, your love and mentor, returned to his faithful wife
+While Rodin, the famous sculptor, he returns to his faithful wife

 In The Mild Midwinter